 Use the search to find what you are looking for

-The NHS are committed to providing all cancer patients with a Key Worker (often a cancer nurse specialist) to help ease the Pathway and give support during diagnosis and treatment.
-CUP patients should ask if no Key Worker is allocated once cancer is diagnosed.
+Key workers.
+The NHS are committed to providing all cancer patients with a Key Worker (often a cancer nurse specialist or CNS) to help ease the Pathway and give support during diagnosis and treatment.
+CUP CNSs are hugely valued by CUP patients and provide information, support and guidance, helping to reduce concerns and manage the complexity of diagnosis and treatment pathways.
+Patients should ask if no Key Worker is allocated once cancer is diagnosed.

 The patient pathway involves much anxious waiting.